A Walk Around Hourglass Lake at Disney World

 Related: Disney’s Moderate Resorts

-It’s fun to watch the Skyliner as it sails by in the air along your journey.
+It’s fun to watch the Skyliner as it sails past.

 This side of Art of Animation is home to The Little Mermaid wing.
 All of the staircases on this side are covered by a large sketchpad featuring a character from whatever movie the area represents.